Skip to main content

 Target Setting

-The process of establishing specific, time-bound performance benchmarks against which programme progress and achievement will be measured.
+The process of establishing specific, time-bound performance benchmarks against which program progress and achievement will be measured.

 When to Use

 Target setting is required whenever you need to define what success looks like for a specific indicator at a specific point in time.
-This is relevant for all performance monitoring systems, from simple project logframes to complex multi-donor results frameworks.
+This is relevant for all performance monitoring systems - from simple project logframes to complex multi-donor results frameworks.
 Targets are the mechanism by which progress becomes measurable and accountability becomes specific.

 How It Works